open/close all folders

 - Dark Souls: This is called "going Hollow" in the game's vernacular.
 There are plenty of Undead around, but they're pretty much just regular people: it's the Hollows who are truly dangerous, as they are Undead who have completely lost their minds and feel nothing but a deep, deep hunger for other people's souls in a vain effort to heal themselves.
 There are lots and lots of entities who gorge on Souls, and if they don't have any, will go to great lengths to obtain some.
 This includes every player character ever.

 - The Falmer (pale, blind, degenerate underground-dwelling humanoids) from The Elder Scrolls V: Skyrim technically still have souls...
 Only these are the lesser, "White" kind of souls meaning that they are neither sentient nor free-willed anymore.
 The only thing they still feel is hatred of surface-dwelling, really sentient races.
 As an Elven-derived race, they originally had real, "Black" souls.

-- In Fallen London, approximately ten percent of the population of London are soulless, generally having either sold it - not necessarily for a good price or in a fair deal - or had it stolen by a spirifer (a sort of soul-poacher).
+- In Fallen London, approximately 10% of the population of London are soulless, generally having either sold it - not necessarily for a good price or in a fair deal - or had it stolen by a spirifer (a sort of soul-poacher).
 Your player character can sell their soul as well.
 The effects of not having a soul seem to be different for different people, but a certain deadening of emotion and empathy and/or lapsing into various levels of depression are common.
 The possibility of Creative Sterility is brought up, but being soulless never hinders you in the storylines where your character creates a work of art.
 It also has no effect on your ability to return from the dead.
-It's not particularly clear in-universe or out of it what purpose the soul serves for its owner; devils value them, though.
+It's not particularly clear in-universe or out of it what purpose the soul serves for its owner; it's possible that any effects are simply placebo.
+Devils value them, though.
 Possibly as a foodstuff.